-We study the origin and evolution of solar system, and exoplanetary systems by astronomical observations (NAOJ), and the history of the Japanese Islands related to global evolution of the Earth (JAMSTEC).
+We carry out observational studies on cosmology and galaxy formation (NAOJ), and study the history of the Japanese Islands related to global evolution of the Earth (JAMSTEC).
 (M. Obayashi, S. Miyazaki)

 (2) Applied Planetology

 Japan has experienced natural disaster conditions brought by torrential rain, typhoons, and so on.
 The global warming is also an urgent issue.
 Thus, meteorology is an increasingly important branch of the planetary science.
 By making use of various facilities of the Meteorological Research Institute, we study the atmosphere close to the earth's surface and the data assimilation and predictions of local heavy rainfalls.
 (T. Kawabata)